Skip to content

 4. Forminator

 Forminator is a reasonably new addition to our list, but it beats other options when it comes to integrations and field addition.
-With Forminator, you can quickly build a new form, all credits to the drag-n-drop interface.
+With Forminator, you can quickly build a new contact form, all thanks to its drag-n-drop interface.
 You can completely customize the form design using the appearance section in just a few clicks.

 This plugin is fully compatible with email marketing and management integrations like Trello, Mailchimp, Slack, Hubspot, AWeber, and more.